How To Make Your Favorite Green Juice At Home Without A Juicer

 - Close the lid and shake the container until well mixed.

 What are the benefits of this green juice?

-With only three steps and two ingredients, this beverage is ideal for anyone looking for a quick and simple nutrition boost.
-When shopping for a greens powder, look for dark leafy greens such as broccoli and spinach, as well as sea vegetables, like in mbg's organic veggies+ powder.
-Sea veggies are hard to find but rich in magnesium, calcium, iron, and vitamin C.
+With only three steps and two ingredients, this beverage is ideal for anyone looking for a quick and simple, yet nutrient-dense, drink.
+When shopping for a greens powder, look for dark leafy greens such as broccoli and spinach, as well as hard-to-find sea vegetables, like in mbg's organic veggies+ powder.

-The organic veggies+ powder also contains vegan digestive enzymes and probiotic bacteria, which help support healthy digestion.* The blend is Whole30 Approved®, and unlike some pre-made juices, it's low in sugar (only 2 g per serving).
-But don't let the lack of sweetener fool you—this powder actually tastes really delicious.
+The organic veggies+ powder also contains vegan digestive enzymes, prebiotic fiber, and probiotic bacteria, which help support healthy digestion.* Unlike some premade juices, this one is low in sugar (only 2 g per serving, which comes naturally from the fruits and vegetables in the blend), but don't let the lack of sweetener fool you: This powder actually tastes delicious.

 No matter how you make it, this two-ingredient juice is super convenient—especially if you're craving more greens in your life but don't want to bother with cooking them.
 So, if your wallet needs a break from your daily green juice habit, don't quit cold turkey!
 Instead, make your own version at home—no juicer required.